Where to Begin

 Key Points

-• Your accommodation letter confirms that you are eligible for these accommodations.
+- Your Faculty Notification Letter confirms that you are eligible for these accommodations.
 Instructors do not need any additional information concerning your diagnosis or medical information.

-• Students have a responsibility to use this accommodation when necessary and not abuse it.
+- Students have a responsibility to use this accommodation when necessary and only for disability-related reasons and not abuse it.
 In some cases, further documentation of the student’s condition may be required by the DRC.

 While students are expected to follow established classroom policies, there are disabilities with unpredictable or cyclical acute episodes that support flexibility with attendance policy as an appropriate accommodation.